 Where Do BIM Managers Usually Work?

 BIM Managers work in the AEC industry.
-They can often be found working in larger design or AEC companies and they will usually be part of a larger team of other Designers, Architects, Engineers, or Project Managers working to carry out specific building or infrastructure projects.
+They are usually found working in larger design or AEC companies and are typically part of a larger team of Designers, Architects, Engineers, or Project Managers working to carry out specific building or infrastructure projects.
 As there are industry-specific toolsets for necessary software like Revit, BIM Managers will need to specialize in the specific technical skills and software used within their industry.

-The role of a BIM Manager is a leadership position that you are more likely to find in larger design firms, companies, or organizations.
-The BIM Manager will oversee how others use BIM software across the organization, so there will usually need to be a larger team or multiple people across different departments working with BIM before the need for a BIM Manager arises.
-BIM Managers can still do remote or freelance work, especially considering that much of the job requires setting standards, making sure others are adhering to quality assurance protocols, and troubleshooting software issues.
+The role of a BIM Manager is a leadership position that is more likely to be found in larger design firms, companies, or organizations.
+The BIM Manager oversees how others use BIM software across the organization, so there usually needs to be a larger team or multiple people across different departments working with BIM before the need for a BIM Manager arises.
+BIM Managers can still do remote or freelance work, especially considering that much of the job requires setting standards, ensuring others are adhering to quality assurance protocols, and troubleshooting software issues.

 BIM Manager Salary and Job Outlook

 The job outlook is strong for BIM Managers and other BIM professionals in the United States.
-The Bureau of Labor Statistics notes that both architecture and engineering professions and construction professions are growing at a faster-than-average rate, in comparison to all other professions.
-This means that there are many job openings in the AEC industry and that this industry is expected to maintain solid growth over the coming years.
+The Bureau of Labor Statistics notes that both architecture and engineering professions and construction professions are growing at a faster-than-average rate in comparison to all other professions.
+This means that there are many job openings in the AEC industry and that this industry is expected to continue to grow steadily over the coming years.

-Additionally, knowledge of BIM software is an in-demand skillset.
-AEC firms and companies are looking for individuals who can work with CAD and BIM software at an advanced level as all stages of their design and construction projects will require the detailed use of these programs.
-As this software has become an essential part of these industries, employers need those who can manage the software, manage the team members who use it, and set standards and practices for how to use digital design and construction programs and generate the necessary construction documentation to go along with building and infrastructure projects.
+Additionally, knowledge of BIM software is an in-demand skill set.
+AEC firms and companies are looking for individuals who can work with CAD and BIM software at an advanced level, as all stages of their design and construction projects require detailed use of these programs.
+As this software has become an essential part of these industries, employers need professionals who can manage the software, oversee the team members who use it, and establish standards and protocols for how to use digital design and construction programs and generate the necessary construction documentation for building and infrastructure projects.

 BIM Managers earn an average yearly salary of $83,000, according to Indeed.
 This can range anywhere from around $75,000 at the low end to around $139,000 at the high end.
-Someone working in this position can earn additional pay in the form of bonuses, commissions, and profit-sharing endeavors.
-What someone actually earns as a BIM Manager will depend on their education, experience, location, and any specializations they have acquired.
+One working in this position may also earn additional pay in the form of bonuses, commissions, and profit-sharing.
+What one actually earns as a BIM Manager will depend on their education, experience, location, and any specializations they have acquired.

 A BIM Manager is a professional, manager-level role within a larger company or organization.
-Becoming a BIM Manager will typically take between five and ten years, as one will need the right training, certifications, experience, and skill level to be able to take up the responsibilities required as a BIM Manager.
+Becoming a BIM Manager will typically take between five and ten years, as one will need the right training, certifications, experience, and skill level to take on the responsibilities required for this role.
 To be hired in this role, an employer will want to see at least five years of on-the-job experience working with BIM on construction sites within your specific industry.
-It is important to spend these years gaining experience so that you can manage others within this role as you will be one of the leaders on your team.
+It is important to spend these years gaining experience so that you can manage others within this role, as you will be one of the leaders on your team.

-Your first step to becoming a BIM Manager is receiving the right BIM and CAD training and, from there, you can usually find an entry-level job as a BIM Technician or BIM Modeler, which will allow you to start gaining the on-the-job experience that is necessary for this professional role.
-It can also be the case that employers will want to see that you have the necessary educational background and training to work successfully with BIM software and that you have industry-standard certifications, like becoming an Autodesk Certified Professional in your industry’s version of Revit or gaining certification with a number of other organizations like Bre Academy or buildingSMART.
+Your first step to becoming a BIM Manager is receiving the right BIM and CAD training.
+From there, you can usually find an entry-level job as a BIM Technician or BIM Modeler, which will allow you to start gaining the on-the-job experience necessary for this professional role.
+Employers may also want to see that you have the necessary educational background and training to work successfully with BIM software and that you have industry-standard certifications such as becoming an Autodesk Certified Professional in your industry’s version of Revit or gaining certification with other organizations like BRE Academy or buildingSMART.

-BIM Managers play a distinct role within their company, though this title can sound similar to other professional BIM roles.
-Another role that sounds like it could be similar to a BIM Manager is a BIM Coordinator.
-While these are different positions, they can often find themselves working at the same company or organization and even working together to execute organizational goals and projects.
+BIM Managers play a distinct role within their company, though this title may sound similar to other professional BIM roles.
+Another role that may seem similar to a BIM Manager is a BIM Coordinator.
+While these are different positions, they can often be found at the same company or organization and may even work together to execute organizational goals and projects.

 BIM Managers have a broad, strategic role as they manage and monitor how BIM software is used and implemented across an entire organization.
 BIM Managers may not be involved in the day-to-day creation of digital models or execution of projects.
-Instead, they are concerned with how a company can best use BIM software to meet their needs as an organization and to be in line with industry standards.
+Instead, they focus on how a company can best use BIM software to meet its organizational needs and to align with industry standards.

-A BIM Coordinator, by contrast, will work closely with design teams, clients, and project stakeholders to coordinate the use of BIM software.
-These professionals are like project leaders in that they need to make sure everyone is following and implementing BIM project plans.
-They are more involved in setting project workflows, making sure that all models are accurate and up-to-date, and ensuring that all project designers and stakeholders have access to the project model and data at all stages of project planning.
+A BIM Coordinator, by contrast, works closely with design teams, clients, and project stakeholders to coordinate the use of BIM software.
+These professionals act as project leaders in that they ensure everyone is following and implementing BIM project plans.
+They are more involved in setting project workflows, verifying that all models are accurate and up-to-date, and ensuring that all project designers and stakeholders have access to the project model and data at all stages of project planning.

 Learn the Skills to Become a BIM Manager at Noble Desktop

 The Virtual Design & Construction Institute (VDCI) offers two comprehensive certificate programs for those needing BIM Manager training.
-VDCI offers nationally accredited training for those pursuing work in the AEC industry and design fields which makes them a great option for those who want accelerated, career-oriented training.
-Their classes and certificate programs are conveniently online and part-time and provide industry-standard technical skills, software, and professional skill development so that students can easily move from the classroom to the workplace.
+VDCI offers nationally accredited training for individuals pursuing work in the AEC industry and design fields, making them a great option for those who want accelerated, career-oriented training.
+Their classes and certificate programs are conveniently online and part-time, providing industry-standard technical skills, software, and professional skill development so that students can easily transition from the classroom to the workplace.

 Another VDCI program to consider is the CAD/BIM Certificate Program, a ten-month, self-paced training program for those who need both AutoCAD and BIM training.
-Like the BIM Certificate Program, those in this program will learn how to use Revit and create detailed construction documents through BIM software.
-This longer course of study will include detailed training in 2D drafting with AutoCAD and how to use this software to create construction documents.
-Students will have access to any necessary software when taking this course and can specialize through electives in Revit MEP, Revit Structure, or AutoCAD construction documents.
+Like the BIM Certificate Program, participants in this program learn to use Revit and create detailed construction documents through BIM software.
+This longer course of study includes detailed training in 2D drafting with AutoCAD and how to use this software to create construction documents.
+Students will have access to any necessary software while taking this course and can specialize through electives in Revit MEP, Revit Structure, or AutoCAD construction documents.

 Noble Desktop also offers top-rated, career-oriented training in AutoCAD.
-Their 30-hour AutoCAD Bootcamp provides intensive training in using the basic and advanced features of this software’s industry-standard 2D drawing features.
+Their 30-hour AutoCAD Bootcamp provides intensive training in using the basic and advanced features of the industry-standard 2D drawing features of this software.
 Those pursuing Autodesk certification will be interested in the AutoCAD Certification Program, which provides comprehensive training in introductory, intermediate, and advanced AutoCAD drawing tools and technical skillsets.
-The cost of the Autodesk Certified Professional in AutoCAD for Design & Drafting exam is included in the course’s tuition and enrolled students will also receive six hours of 1-on-1 private tutoring to prepare for this certification exam and enhance their AutoCAD skills.
-All of Noble Desktop’s classes are taught by expert instructors who will provide students with hands-on training and individualized feedback on their skill levels.
-Classes can be taken in person at their Manhattan training facility or online from any location.
+The cost of the Autodesk Certified Professional in AutoCAD for Design & Drafting exam is included in the course’s tuition, and enrolled students will also receive six hours of 1-on-1 private tutoring to prepare for this certification exam and further enhance their AutoCAD skills.
+All of Noble Desktop’s classes are taught by expert instructors who provide students with hands-on training and individualized feedback on their skill levels.
+Classes can be taken in-person at their Manhattan training facility or online from any location.